abeeralikhan/movie-fight/README.md

 # Movie Fight
-Compare movies and find the winner based on the stats fetched from IMDB.
+Compare movies and find the winner based on the stats fetched using the OMDb API.